sblinnikov/boom/READMEseb.md

 ### GFORTRAN

 E.g. for gfortran:  Makefile.opts.gf wanted /usr/lib/libg2c.a which was absent.
-One can take it from /opt/sage-4.6.2/local/lib/libg2c.a if sage is installed It starts working with SYSLIBS= -lgfortran (no libg2c.a is used) but at some point the compilation crashed finding errors in formats
+One can take it from /opt/sage-4.6.2/local/lib/libg2c.a if sage is installed
+It starts working with SYSLIBS= -lgfortran (no libg2c.a is used) but at some
+point the compilation crashed finding errors in formats.

 In original code there were many warnings on type mismatch of formal and actual arguments, gfortran did not work with default options, intel fortran works OK with this.

 In gfortran
 FFLAGS=-fallow-argument-mismatch
-option degrades type mismatch of arguments to warnings, but the executable crashed immediately.
+option degrades type mismatch of arguments to warnings,
+but the executable crashed immediately.
 It is better to correct this mismatch which is done now by SeB.
 Use Makefile.opts.gfstrict as a template for Makefile.opts with gfortran.